-All Scottish Apprenticeships must contain a relevant Scottish Vocational Qualifications (SVQs) or Competency Based Qualifications (CBQs).
+All Scottish Modern Apprenticeships must contain a relevant Scottish Vocational Qualifications (SVQs) or Competency Based Qualifications (CBQs).
 SVQs and CBQs are work-based qualifications based on National Occupational Standards of competence drawn up by representatives from each industry sector.
 They are made up of units - normally between six and ten - which break a job down into separate functions reflecting the different kind of activities of a job.
-SVQs and CBQs are available at a range of levels - although most are at SCQF levels 5, 6 and 7.
+SVQs and CBQs are available at a range of levels - although most are at SCQF Levels 5, 6 and 7 (SVQ Level 2 and 3).
 When someone has achieved an SVQ or CBQ, there is a guarantee that they have the skills and knowledge needed to do their job.

-Work Place Core Skills
+Core Skills

-Each apprentice is required to achieve the following Work Place Core Skills:
+Each apprentice is required to achieve the following core skills: